Command Line Interface (CLI)

 Runs

-rebotwith the selected configuration, profiles, options and arguments.Run Robot Framework interactively.
+rebotwith the selected configuration, profiles, options and arguments.Run Robot Framework interactively (alias

-robotwith the selected configuration, profiles, options and arguments.Runs
+robotwith the selected configuration, profiles, options and arguments.Run a real Robot Framework suite with the debugger attached (alias

 testdocwith the selected configuration, profiles, options and arguments.